Skip navigation

 • Drinking more than planned or intended.

-• Failing to fulfill obligations at school, work or home (making drinking a priority, despite responsibilities, leading to missed school or work).
+• Failing to fulfill obligations at school, work or home (prioritizing drinking despite responsibilities, leading to missed school or work).

 • Continuing to use despite negative impacts on relationships, financial situation or health.